 History, tourist information, and nearby accommodation

 In 1199 King John granted the chapel the right to hold a three day annual fair to support its work with the lepers.
 The fair was generally held on Stourbridge Common, between the chapel and the River Cam.
-From this humble beginning, Stourbridge Fair grew to become the largest fair in all of Europe, and the post of priest to the Leper Chapel was one of the richest in the English church.
+From this humble beginning, Stourbridge Fair grew to become the largest fair in all of Europe, and the post of priest for the Leper Chapel was one of the richest in the English church.

 In 1546 the crown appropriated the chapel and its property, leaving the University and town of Cambridge to fight over rights to the Fair.
 The town won, though the University was granted the right to control the quality of goods, and the weights and measures used.
 The chapel was used to store fair stalls from year to year and acted as an inn during the Fair.

 As mentioned, the chapel is extremely simple, composed of only a nave and chancel, and measures only about 50 feet long by 20 feet wide.
 The nave is of flint rubble in the nave and Barnack limestone in the chancel.
 There is lovely Romanesque decoration throughout, particularly around the south doorway, and the chancel arch, which features traditional Norman zigzag moulding.